Omer Yankelevich: Early life and education

 Omer Galinsky was born on 25 May 1978 to a secular family in Tel Aviv.
 She was named for her birthdate on the Jewish calendar, which coincided that year with the Jewish holiday of Lag BaOmer.
 She has one younger brother.
-Her father, Yaakov (Yasha) Galinsky, a native of Lithuania, was an actor in the Habima Theatre, and later became a baal teshuva.
+Her father, Yaakov (Yasha) Galinsky, a native of Lithuania, was an actor in the Habima Theatre, and later became a ba'alat teshuva.
 Her mother was born in Latvia.
 During her youth, her parents volunteered in the Jewish communities in the Soviet Union, and at age 16, she taught Hebrew and Judaism in Russia and Ukraine.

 She attended Bais Yaakov for her elementary schooling, and went on to attend the Rabbi Wolf Teachers Seminary in Bnei Brak.
 She received a teaching certificate at the Gateshead seminary for women and completed additional courses at the Shecheransky Seminary in Tel Aviv.
 Later, she took English teaching courses at the University of Cambridge.
 She graduated from Ono Academic College with a bachelor's of law (LL.B) with honors, and from Bar-Ilan University with a master's in law (LL.M) with distinction.